Find Affordable College Courses

 Atlanta, GA

-With a ranking of #7, Louisiana State University and Agricultural & Mechanical College did quite well on this year’s most popular schools for linguistics and comparative literature students working on their doctor’s degree.
-Louisiana State University is a very large public school located in the medium-sized city of Baton Rouge.
+Louisiana State University and Agricultural & Mechanical College did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a doctor’s degree.
+It came in at #7 on the list.
+Louisiana State University is a fairly large public school located in the medium-sized city of Baton Rouge.

-Read full report on Linguistics & Comparative Literature at Louisiana State University and Agricultural & Mechanical College
+Full Linguistics & Comparative Literature at Louisiana State University and Agricultural & Mechanical College Report

 #8